gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ### Summarizing Terragrunt and TFC/TFE compatibility

-By leveraging the features outlined above, you can effectively use Terragrunt with Terraform Cloud (TFC) or Terraform Enterprise (TFE) as a remote backend.
-Terragrunt enables dynamic generation of backend blocks and `tfvars` files, simplifying configuration management.
-Commands like `terragrunt apply-all` operate similarly to non-TFC/TFE workflows by processing module dependencies in sequence and enabling the smooth transfer of outputs between modules.
-Terragrunt takes this approach to ensure efficient and consistent infrastructure management across environments.
+Using the combination of features above, you can effectively use Terragrunt with TFC or TFE as a remote backend.

-To make this setup work, pre-create workspaces and configure them with the necessary credentials for cloud access.
-Use this setup to seamlessly integrate Terragrunt with TFC/TFE, simplifying infrastructure management and preserving flexibility.
+Terragrunt can generate backend blocks and `tfvars` files.
+Commands like `terragrunt apply-all` will operate in the same way as they do without TFC/TFE, calling each module dependency in order, and allowing for passing outputs between modules.
+Workspaces must be created in advance so that you can set up credentials for access to the cloud.